marcelrv/OpenCPN-Waypoints/README.md

 * [marrekrite.gpx](marrekrite.gpx)  - Alle marrekritten aanlegplaatsen for use with OpenCPN.
 Import as Layer so it can be easily switched on/off
 * [marrekritten_to_GPX.py](marrekritten_to_GPX.py) - File to automatically create marrekrite.gpx from the https://www.marrekrite.frl website

-to update run python3 marrekritten_to_GPX.py
+To update run `python3 marrekritten_to_GPX.py`
+Requires gpxpy, you can install this with `pip3 install gpxpy`

-The gpx file included is last updated spring 2021 so should help you through the season.
+The gpx file included is last updated March 2022 so should help you through the season.